katsmamina/architecture-quiz-group2/planning/development-strategy.md

 - if 'correct' equals to true and 'selected' equals to true, add class 'correct', else => add class 'incorrect'

 *Listeners*
-- 'choose-listener.js', add event listener to the div, on click
+- event is triggered by clicking on the div (for all four divs), listener  `selectListener.js`

 ---
 ## 4. View the Progress